carloslorenzovilla/rec-eng/README.md

 # rec-eng
 2019 Capstone Project

 Hello!
 This is my 2019 EE capstone project.
-In a nutshell, it is a python script that makes recommendations on things like food or beverage, based on a user's consumption history.
+In a nutshell, it is a python script that makes recommendations on items such as food or beverages, based on a user's consumption history.
 So how does it work?
 At the heart of the engine is a keyword matrix.
 The keyword matrix is a binary representation of a list (or menu) of items.
 Each item on this list (or menu) can be broken down into a set of keywords.
 For example, Chicken Pozole would take on the keywords soup, chicken, and hominy.
 Or Carbonara would take on the keywords pasta, pork, cheese.
 To represent an entire menu, you'd